nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples: `delete 2` deletes the second project from the catalogue.

-### 2.2.4 Locate projects by keyword `find`
+### 2.2.4 Locate projects by keyword `find` (Tan Chia Qian)

-Finds projects whose names contain the given keywords.
+Finds all the projects with the names containing the given keywords.

 Valid scope: `PROJECT_LIST`, `PROJECT`, `TASK`, `TEAMMATE`.